ZexinChen/AlphaTracker/Manual/UI.md

 # 03 Tracking UI and Clustering UI

 This interface is browser-based.
-We recommend using `Chrome` as the browser.
+We recommend using `Google Chrome` as the browser.

 Pre-installed Python3 is required since this package includes Python scripts.